TSMC (TSM) Gains But Lags Market: What You Should Know

 Grow Your Business, Not Your Inbox

-Prior to today's trading, shares of the chip company had gained 1.68% over the past month.
-This has lagged the Computer and Technology sector's gain of 1.79% and outpaced the S&P 500's gain of 1.2% in that time.
+Coming into today, shares of the chip company had gained 1.45% in the past month.
+In that same time, the Computer and Technology sector gained 5.05%, while the S&P 500 gained 3.07%.

-TSM will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect TSM to post earnings of $1.03 per share.
-This would mark year-over-year growth of 14.44%.
-Meanwhile, our latest consensus estimate is calling for revenue of $14.89 billion, up 22.66% from the prior-year quarter.
+Wall Street will be looking for positivity from TSM as it approaches its next earnings report date.
+The company is expected to report EPS of $1.03, up 14.44% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $14.89 billion, up 22.66% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.02 per share and revenue of $56.52 billion.
-These totals would mark changes of +18.58% and +24.2%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.02 per share and revenue of $56.52 billion, which would represent changes of +18.58% and +24.2%, respectively, from the prior year.

-Any recent changes to analyst estimates for TSM should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for TSM.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-TSM is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+TSM is currently a Zacks Rank #4 (Sell).

-Investors should also note TSM's current valuation metrics, including its Forward P/E ratio of 29.38.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 29.38.
+In terms of valuation, TSM is currently trading at a Forward P/E ratio of 29.97.
+For comparison, its industry has an average Forward P/E of 29.97, which means TSM is trading at a no noticeable deviation to the group.

 The Semiconductor - Circuit Foundry industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 124, which puts it in the top 49% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 248, which puts it in the bottom 3% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report